ETH-NEXUS/civicutils/README.md

 Variant-specific clinical data retrieved from CIViC can be further annotated with cancer type specificity information, based on their associated disease names and relative to one or more cancer indications of interest provided by the user.
 Excluding evidence records from undesired diseases can also be done at this step.
 To this end, the user can use function `annotate_ct()` and supply lists of non-allowed (`disease_name_not_in`), relevant (`disease_name_in`), and high-level/alternative (`alt_disease_names`) terms.
 More details about these parameters can be found below.
 As a result of the annotation, each available disease name retrieved from CIViC and the associated evidence are classified as either cancer type specific (`ct`), general specificity (`gt`) or non cancer type specific (`nct`).

 The annotation of disease specificity using function `annotate_ct()` can only be applied if the provided `var_map` is not already annotated with this information.
-The function returns a similar nested dictionary with a slightly different structure, namely, containing one additional layer per evidence type which groups the disease names by their assigned category (`<ct>`, see below).
+The function returns a similar nested dictionary with a slightly different structure, namely, containing one additional layer per evidence type which groups the disease names by their assigned category (see below).
 ```
 from match import annotate_ct

 annotated_map = annotate_ct(var_map, disease_name_not_in, disease_name_in, alt_disease_names)
 ```

-Structure of `var_map` after being annotated for disease specificity (i.e. `ct`):
+Structure of `var_map` after being annotated for disease specificity:
 ```
 var_map
 └── <gene_id>